 Police shooting in Post Falls closes westbound I-90; reports indicate suspect killed

 Dec.
-30—A Post Falls Police officer shot and apparently killed a pickup driver who rammed into multiple police cars as officers were pursuing the pickup Thursday morning.
+30—A Post Falls police officer shot and apparently killed a pickup driver who rammed into multiple police cars as officers were pursuing the vehicle Thursday morning.

-The Coeur d'Alene Press reported the shooting was fatal.
+A person could be seen lying dead next to the truck.
 Police have not confirmed whether anyone was killed, but said officers were unharmed in the incident.

-Officers responded around 8:30 a.m. to hit-and-run crashes near the 300-block of Railroad Avenue in Post Falls, police said in a news release.
-They found the suspected pickup in the 700 block of Spokane Street, but the driver did not stop and rammed into a patrol car.
+Officers responded around 8:30 a.m. to hit-and-run crashes near the 300 block of Railroad Avenue in Post Falls, police said in a news release.
+They found the suspected pickup in the 700 block of Spokane Street, but the driver did not stop and rammed his truck into a patrol car.
 Police pursued the pickup, which rammed another police car on I-90 at milepost 4 when police fired at the driver, police said.

 The pickup's rear end came to rest on top of the Post Falls police car.